snl-dakota/dakota/docs/user/compiling/devenv.rst

    yum install blas blas-devel lapack lapack-devel boost169 boost169-devel openmpi openmpi-devel gsl gsl-devel

+Enabling HDF5 requires compiling and installing HDF5 1.10.4 and
+optionally an h5py that uses it.
+(Dakota may work with, but hasn't been verified with, newer HDF5 1.10.x)

 If building documentation, see above for Python packages as well.